Addressing The Unique Needs Of LGBTQ Clients

 Family law is a complex and highly personal area of law.
-This is even truer for members of the LGBTQ community, who face issues involving divorce, property division, child custody, premarital and post-marital agreements, and adoption just like everyone else.
+This is even truer for members of the LGBTQ community, who face issues involving divorce, property division, child custody, premarital and postmarital agreement preparation, and adoption plans just like everyone else.

 Family law matters involving members of the LGBTQ community need to be handled with the assistance of a skilled attorney who is up to date on the ever-changing laws that apply, as well as the special circumstances that often exist in each individual case.